Trust the Science of Reading to Inform Pandemic Recovery

 Across all solutions and services, Lexia's approach is rigorous, personalized, and structured.
 Firmly grounded in the science of reading and Structured Literacy, the company helps deliver the systematic and explicit instruction learners need to truly comprehend, retain, and apply literacy foundations.
 Lexia offers assessment, curriculum, and professional learning solutions that can meet the needs of all literacy students and the teachers who support them.

 By enabling educators to provide differentiated literacy instruction for students of all abilities, Lexia's research-proven programs help to substantially reduce students' risk of not meeting grade-level standards.
 Lexia® Core5® Reading is an adaptive blended learning program that accelerates the development of literacy skills for K–5 students of all abilities.
-Lexia® PowerUp Literacy® for grades 6–12 enables students to make multiple years of growth in a single academic year, while LANGUAGE!
-Live® reinforces the literacy foundations K–5 students need using authentic text to engage and accelerate learners to grade-level proficiency.
+Lexia® PowerUp Literacy® for grades 6–12 enables students to make multiple years of growth in a single academic year.

 Because Emergent Bilingual students are at particular risk of falling behind in reading, they need culturally responsive pedagogies that support individualized learning paths.
 Lexia® English Language Development™ supports Emergent Bilingual students’ English language acquisition by integrating speaking, listening, and grammar in the subjects of math, science, social studies, general knowledge, and biographies.